 Congenital Femoral Deficiency (CFD)

 Congenital Femoral Deficiency (CFD) or Proximal Femoral Focal Deficiency (PFFD) are terms used to describe a birth defect of the femur (thigh bone).
 The “deficiency” portion of the term refers to under development of certain parts of the leg that results in the lack of stability, integrity and mobility of the hip and/or knee.
-The thigh is also shorter than the normal side, and may be crooked as well.
-Both the deficiency and deformity can very in degree and exist at birth, but do not get worse.
+The thigh is also shorter than the normal side and may be crooked as well.
+Both the deficiency and deformity can vary in degree and exist at birth, but do not get worse.
 Congenital femoral deficiency commonly appears with fibular hemimelia, a condition where the fibula, the smaller of the two shin bones, is short or absent, and the tibia is short.

 One in 40,000-100,000 children is born with congenital femoral deficiency.
 It is rarely seen in siblings, even in identical twins.
 The cause is unknown.
 It is not transmitted, and parents should rest assured that it does not occur from an incidental fall or from consumption of alcohol.
 Families need to understand upfront that when a leg is congenitally (at birth) abnormal, it will not be cured, but it can be well managed.
 Even if the legs are lengthened to an equal length, there can still be affects due to the underlying hypoplasia (decreased size) of the muscles and weakness.

 The severity of the condition is extremely variable; there are 14 different types in some classifications.
 To classify the severity of the condition, doctors look at the amount of leg length difference, the stability of the hip, knee and ankle joints, and associated joint contractures/stiffness.